 ‘The social, ethical and political exploration of genetics and the new life sciences’, Launch of the Institute of Health and Society, Newcastle University, 27th of October, 2006.

 'Gendering the user and technological innovation,' International Summer Academy on Technology Studies, Austria, July.
 2001

-I currently teach a Stage 3 Module called 'Investigating the Body' with Simon Woods, within the BA Sociology undergraduate Programme
+I teach a Stage 3 Module called 'Investigating the Body' within the BA Sociology undergraduate Programme

-I have until recently taught the module 'Social Divisions', with Diane Richardson, on the MA Sociology and Social Research
+I have until recently taught the module 'Social Divisions' on the MA Sociology and Social Research

 - McLaughlin J, Coleman-Fountain E, Clavering E. Disabled Childhoods: Monitoring Differences and Emerging Identities.
 Routledge, 2016.